Comforting ark bak (duck meat) koay teow th'ng

 koay teow th'ng © Adrian Cheah

 Loh Kei is run by Celine Oh and hubby Ha Hoi Suin.
 Although they started business at SCPA in 2016, Celine had been helping her father, Mr Oh Kim Ghee at a Pulau Tikus market stall in the evenings.
 Mr Oh established the stall in 1983 and through the years, it gained much popularity.
-Celine took over the reins in 2014 and two years later relocated at SCPA, a conducive location with an ample car park.
-It was indeed a wise decision.
-The family recipe proved successful, winning the hearts of many Penangites.
+Celine took over in 2014 and moved the business to the more spacious and accessible SCPA location two years later.
+The ample parking and the family’s tried-and-true recipe quickly won over the local crowd.

 Some early risers make a bee line to Loh Kei as early as 7:30 am.
 However, some will casually stroll in around 9:00 am, swearing that given that extra hour or so, the stock is much more "potent".
 I once overheard an auntie commenting that if one were to come too early, the taste of the gravy is like "tap water".
 I could not help but chuckle knowing that Penangites are serious champions at exaggerating to get their point across.
 I have eaten here many times at 7.30 am and the stock has always been flavourful.